- About Credit Unions & Mutual Building Societies

 Recipients of the scholarships are asked to undertake a project in their community that will help the Foundation raise funds for development work within New Zealand or overseas.
 The project outline is presented to the Foundation Managers as a written report within three weeks of completing the course.
 It is expected that the project itself be completed within twelve months of completing the Development Education course.

-In 2013, the Foundation is staging the DE Program in Auckland, New Zealand – this program is aptly named KIWIDE.
+The 2013 DE Program was held in Auckland, New Zealand – this program was aptly named KIWIDE.

 Village Entrepreneur Scheme

 This Credit Union Foundation Australia (CUFA) scheme aims to provide opportunities for individuals to take action and improve their lives through micro-business development - where Community Investors provide financial support and CUFA manages the selection and support of Village Entrepreneurs as they are guided towards financial independence.